suborbital/docs/website/docs/e2-core/e2-core-api/response.md

 # Modifying responses

-When a Runnable is used to handle an HTTP request, Atmo will bind that request to the Runnable.
-The `resp` namespace of the Runnable API can then be used to modify the response that Atmo will send to the caller.
+When a SE2 module is used to handle an HTTP request, E2 Core will bind that request to the SE2 module.
+The `resp` namespace of the SE2 module API can then be used to modify the response that E2 Core will send to the caller.

 :::info NOTE
 Currently the Response API has limited language support, [additional implementations are tracked in this issue](https://github.com/suborbital/reactr/issues/215).